vitorbeltrao/A-B-test/README.md

 ## File Descriptions <a name="files"></a>

-There is one exploratory notebook (AB_test.ipynb) available here to show the work related to A/B testing detailed above.
+There are one exploratory notebook (AB_test.ipynb) available here to show the work related to A/B testing detailed above and the data collected for this analysis.

 ## Results<a name="results"></a>